 Ph.D. dissertation defense committee: When informed by a student's advisor that a Ph.D. dissertation is on track to be ready to be defended during the upcoming term, the graduate committee forms a Ph.D. dissertation defense committee.
-The graduate school requires that a list of the members of this committee be named far in advance - at least four weeks prior to the defense date.
+The graduate school requires that a tentative list of the members of this committee be named far in advance - typically in the first 2 weeks of the academic term (even if the defense is not to occur until near the end of the term).
+The list can be modified later as needed.
 The usual size for the committee is five members, of whom four are faculty in this department and one is an outside member (not directly affiliated with the department and typically from outside the university).
 If the committee has six members, the committee chair (appointed by the graduate committee) does not vote.
 After the committee members have read the dissertation (and within two weeks of its submission), the defense committee chair polls the committee members to ascertain that the dissertation is actually defensible.
 If it is, the defense committee chair then formally schedules the defense.
 If it is not, then specific changes may be required, or the student may be terminated as a degree candidate without the Ph.D. (see also: advisor, graduate committee, Ph.D. dissertation defense)